tdwg/rs.tdwg.org/process/page_build_scripts/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Repeatable where there are more than one official local language required for example Belgian Institutions where an official name exists in French, Dutch, German and English.
-See 'A Collection of Crosswalks from Fifteen Research Data Schemas to Schema.org' (<a href="https://www.rd-alliance.org/group/research-metadata-schemas-wg/outcomes/collection-crosswalks-fifteen-research-data-schemas">https://www.rd-alliance.org/group/research-metadata-schemas-wg/outcomes/collection-crosswalks-fifteen-research-data-schemas</a>) from RDA for crosswalks for properties with the function of Name, Title, etc. Take into account the note at the class level (Class:OrganisationalUnit) about associating an identifier in addition to a name with the organizational unit.</td>
+See 'A Collection of Crosswalks from Fifteen Research Data Schemas to Schema.org' (<a href="https://www.rd-alliance.org/group/research-metadata-schemas-wg/outcomes/collection-crosswalks-fifteen-research-data-schemas">https://www.rd-alliance.org/group/research-metadata-schemas-wg/outcomes/collection-crosswalks-fifteen-research-data-schemas</a>) from RDA for crosswalks for properties with the function of Name, Title, etc. Take into account the note at the class level (Class:OrganisationalUnit) about associating an identifier in addition to a name with the organisational unit.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>